LoupAndSnoop/space-anal-justice/README.md

 Reach me fastest on Discord.
 ---

 This is a Space Age rebalance mod.
 It changes several key points of balance without fundamentally changing the complexity.
+It should not be added mid-playthrough, and it is opinionated.

 # Changes

 Vulcanus:
-- Vulcanus petrochemistry is supposed to be its weakness, coal liquefaction is now weaker.
+- Coal liquefaction is now weaker (slower amd less output), because Vulcanus petrochemistry is supposed to be its weakness.
-- Metallurgic science never made sense with Vulcanus' theme.
-So now its recipe is all about big scale metal casting.
+- Metallurgic science recipe changed to be about big scale metal casting.

 Fulgora:
 - Holmium is more abundant via holmium solution recipe.
+- Several recycler recipes used for voiding are now substantially faster, to aid with scaling things up on Fulgora.
+- Scrap now requires lubricant to mine.

 Gleba:
 - Biochamber is much stronger (especially outside Gleba).
 It has more module slots, more base productivity, and more recipes.
+- Gleba evolution now scales with how many agriculture science packs were made, to guarantee time to defend yourself.
+- To incentivise Glebase-building, agriculture science instead requires plastic, iron bacteria, and rocket fuel.
+Iron ore can now be recycled by biochamber.
+- Agriculture science is always made fresh.
+- Efficiency module 3 is slightly stronger.
+- Fruit processing now yields very slightly more seeds, to accelerate growth and give more tolerance for new players.
+- Rocket turret now has a bigger range and rockets are faster.
+This allows rocket turrets to much more effectively defend Gleba.
 - Bioflux can now be recycled with jelly/mash (but only on Gleba!) to make quality grinding viable.

 Aquilo:
 - Cryo plant can now make chemical science.
+- Railgun damage reesearch now needs cryo science packs.
+- Regular labs can no longer use cryogenic/promethium science packs.

+Space:
+- Crushers now have a small bit of negative quality bonus.
+Space casinos are still doable and viable, but don't pop off as hard.
+- Productivity no longer applies to the asteroid chunk that you get back out from a crushing or advanced crushing recipe.

+Quality:
+- Beacon effect distribution now scales less with quality.

 # Notes